schell/teleform/README.md

 the main structure you interact with in your command line program when defining your infrastructure.

-## alpha
+## WARNING: alpha software!

 This software is super-alpha!
-It pretty much works, but I wouldn't base your corp on it, unless you're a computer cowboy like me.
+It pretty much works along my happy path, but I wouldn't base _your_ corp on it, unless you're a computer cowboy like me.
 Yeehaw!